AramLF/brbinstall/README.md

 ```
 brbinstall/
 ├── cachefolder (that's where goes every downloaded files)
-├── Dotfiles (few dotfiles, most of the files needed are downloaded during the scripts)
+├── dotfiles (few dotfiles, most of the files needed are downloaded during the scripts)
 ├── flavor (executable flavor)
 ├── Functions (location off all functions that can be used)
 │   ├── DesktopEnvironments (related to DE functions : applying theme etc.)